Companion Dogs

 About the German Spitz

-The German Spitz is a large companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the German Spitz is best matched with experienced owners.
+The German Spitz is a medium companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the German Spitz is best matched with experienced owners.
 Typically standing 12 to 15 inches and weighing 21 to 29 pounds, this breed has a life expectancy of 13 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the German Spitz brings a distinct combination of traits that sets it apart.
 The German Spitz is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the German Spitz loves being close to its people and forms strong bonds with every member of the household.